-Here are few tips for making a good chili powder:
+Here are a few tips for making a good chili powder:

 - Remove the seeds and stems before blending.
 The seeds have less flavour so they dilute the flavour.

-- Seal the lid well because it will make a chili dust that you don’t want to breath in.
+- Seal the lid well because it will make a cloud of chili dust that you don’t want to breathe in.

-- Start the blender on low until it catches the chilies and then increase to high speed to get a fine powder.
+- Start the blender on low until it catches the chillies and then increase to high speed to get a fine powder.